 Discover more!
 Read A Brewer’s Guide to Choosing a Good Coffee Grinder

 The Espresso Machine

 “You should look for stability in the pressure, temperature, and volume of water.
-The machine should give you the same result from the first cup to as many as you want,” Danilo advises.
+The machine should give you the same result from the first cup to the last,” Danilo advises.

 Make sure you ask about the boiler.
 Kim recalls buying his first ever machine, a Dalla Corte Mini, back when he first started in the coffee industry.
-He tells me that one of the reasons he bought it was because it has an independent group head boiler.
-He wanted to practice latte art and knew that the independent boiler would allow him to use the water vapor without jeopardizing the machine’s stability or his espresso consistency.
+He bought it as it had an independent group head boiler and wanted to practice latte art.
+Such a boiler would let him to use water vapor without jeopardizing the machine’s stability or espresso consistency.

-He looks for many of the same things as Danilo when buying an espresso machine, but also values control over the variables.
+Kim looks for many of the same things as Danilo.
+However, he also values control over the variables.
 “What would I look into in a machine?” he asks.
 “That you can regulate things such as temperature, pressure, water flow, and things that allow you to experiment.”

 Of course, it’s also worth considering user-friendliness.
 While it’s great to have a machine that gives you complete control, this is no good if you’re not sure how to use all the features.
 Home espresso machines such as Dalla Corte’s soon-to-be-launched Studio feature control panels that allow you to adjust temperature, dose, pre-infusion, and more.
 Look for a machine that you are confident in your ability to use.

-Oh, and don’t overlook the importance of maintenance.
+Don’t overlook the importance of maintenance.
 Danilo recommends cleaning the machine every time you use it.
-“This will help you have your equipment working properly for years,” he says.
-Plus, he adds, it’s best to change the water at least every two weeks if you’re not using the steam boiler.
+“This willkeep your equipment working properly for years,” he says.
+He says it’s best to change the water every two weeks if you’re not using the steam boiler.